 Capital Expenditures

-Capital expenditures are expenses incurred to acquire property, improve property or make an addition to property.
+Capital expenditures are expenses incurred to acquire rental property, improve property or make an addition to property.
 In general, such expenditures are not deductible in the calculation of rental income and must be added to the capital cost of the property.

-- the acquisition cost of a rental property
+- the acquisition cost of the property

 - the purchase price of items rented out with the property (such as the stove, refrigerator or furniture in a furnished apartment) and replacements

-- the cost of adding a fireplace
+- the cost of adding a fireplace (this is a capital expenditure because it increases the normal value of the property)

-- the cost of adding a garage
+- the cost of adding a garage (this is a capital expenditure because it creates new property)

 You can deduct any amount paid in the year for renovations or alterations to a building that you use mainly to earn income if the renovations or alterations are made to:

-- meet the needs of persons with disabilities or
+- meet the needs of persons with disabilities

 - help people with mobility impairments to access or move around the building